AstroScheduller/AstroScheduller/README.md

 We are deeply grateful to the researchers and students at the Shanghai Astronomical Observatory of the Chinese Academy of Sciences for their thoughtful discussions and works on testing the algorithm.

-AstroSchedullerGo was taken from a previous project [AstroScheduller.py](https://github.com/xiawenke/AstroScheduller).